Required documents to list mineral rights

 Required documents

-• Mineral Deed / Proof ownership – We need to see a mineral deed or some other conveyance document that shows how you acquired your mineral rights.
+Mineral Deed or Proof ownership – Send a copy of the mineral deed or conveyance document that shows how you acquired the property.
 Without proof of what you own there is no way for us to effectively market the property.

 Examples of required documents to list